SFU-Archives/digital-transfer/procedures/standard-archives/02-transfer.md

 Create an AIS Accession record for the transfer, if one does not already exist.
 - Multiple transfer packages can be assigned to the same accession if they belong to the same transfer project.
 - E.g. the person has broken up the transfer into several transfer packages deposited over several days or weeks.

-The rationale for creating the Accession record at this early stage is to have a ID that can be used to organize the `Transfers_InProgress` folder in the next step.
+- Even if the transfer is eventually rejected during the [validation stage](03-validation.md), the Accession record provides a place to document the validation decision.

 To create an Accession record:
 - Open the AIS `Archives module`.